Grinding Out Salmon Catches

 Salmon Angling Competence

-Every season without fail I learn of many good salmon hooking opportunities that were 'fluffed' by salmon anglers that should have been converted into landed salmon.
+Every season I hear of many good salmon hooking opportunities that were squandered by salmon anglers that should have been converted into landed salmon.
 Obviously when we fail at anything it's easier to blame something else and not take a good look in the mirror.
 In the 70's when I started my salmon fishing 'addiction' you worked hard for a take just exactly the same way as you do today.
 Salmon in the 70's were not always that easy to catch either or were ever to be taken for granted on any salmon fishing day.
-Remember the fact you're only looking for 1 fish to have a go and it doesn't matter if that fish is accompanied by 100 or 10 of its colleagues!
+Remember the fact you're only looking for 1 fish to have a go and it doesn't matter if that fish is accompanied by 100 or 10 of its colleagues.
 In my early days there were also many more expert salmon fishers and ghillies operating on the rivers than what I see today which again has an impact on effective water coverage and ultimately catches too.

 Professionals Who Can Deliver

 From what I see there's still a distinct lack of understanding on various tactical salmon fishing approaches starting with basic 'mental toughness' from the salmon anglers and often a general lack of understanding of how salmon need to be carefully & consistently approached and dealt with when they do co-operate.
 Personally I feel that the whole business has been far too 'easy-osy' with anyone being allowed to buy access to a river and enter the game without any basic salmon fishing skills or sometimes not even the correct salmon fishing equipment levels.
 The cost of this could never truly be calculated but I strongly suspect it represents a massive loss to the Scottish economy annually through poor water coverage, blown hooking or landing opportunities and now more so than ever since that 'digital stats curse' was naively introduced to our game.
-Why should a Scottish salmon river only be as good as its visiting angler's skill set (if fished at all) and how is that of relevance to understanding how many salmon are present in that river.
+Why should a Scottish salmon river only be as good as its visiting angler's skill set (if fished at all) and how is that inconsistent measuring tool of relevance to understanding how many salmon are present in any river.

 Learning The Real Salmon Fishing Skills

 It takes a certain 'mind set' to grind out results in salmon fishing especially during the cold and wet early Spring months when the beautiful Scottish sleet is attacking you like a swarm of bees!
 For me this is the name of the game and where would the challenge be if it were too easy to catch the 'King of Fish' on an often wet & cold Scottish salmon river when that fish is not there to feed.
-Learn from a professional who has sub surface fly mentality and who wears a confident smile that masks his true identity as a riverbank expert.
+Learn from a professional who has sub surface fly mentality and who wears a confident smile that masks their true identity as a riverbank expert.
 The salmon fishing legends I've been fortunate to know all had that look of absolute confidence written all over their faces and those of you who've been in the game long enough will know exactly what I mean by that.
 Don't think salmon are going to ever make life too easy for you as they seldom will so get with a 'professional' who only envisages their salmon fly from below the waterline!

 Early Spring River Tay Fly Fishing

 The Tay especially during the early Spring months doesn't get anywhere near as much fly fishing attention as the warmer months do.
-The fly is however the more deadly approach in the right hands as the slower presentation of the fly often works far better in the cold water of Spring.
+The fly is however the more deadly approach in the right hands as the slower presentation of the fly works far better in the cold water of Spring.
 To my mind there's more satisfaction and skill involved in hooking and landing a super fit Scottish Spring salmon on the fly during the early months of the year even though I've also enjoyed catching many salmon while 'harling' or spinning over the decades.
-This River Tay Spring salmon in the picture was a good example of 'grinding out' a fish in cold wet Spring salmon fishing conditions via good riverbank movement & knowing exactly how to set the hook when that hard earned opportunity finally arose.
+This River Tay Spring salmon in the picture was a good example of 'grinding out' a fish in cold wet Spring salmon fishing conditions via good riverbank movement & knowing exactly how to set the hook when that hard earned hooking opportunity finally arose.

 Salmon Fishery Boards & Beat Owners Wake Up